OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md

 ## Summary

-- JSON Web Tokens (JWTs) are cryptographically signed JSON tokens
+JSON Web Tokens (JWTs) are cryptographically signed JSON tokens, intended to share claims between systems.
+They are are frequently used as authentication or session tokens, particularly on REST APIs.

-- Commonly used to authenticate on APIs
-- Lots of bad implementations and opportunities for things to go wrong
+JWTs are a common source of vulnerabilities, both in how they are in implemented in applications, and in the underlying libraries.
+As they are used for authentication, a vulnerability can easily result in a complete compromise of the application.

 ## Test Objectives